enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 ![Choose Role Final](images/create-role-final.png)

-Repeat the same steps two more times, this time creating the role for `TicketPostRole` and `TicketReplicateRole` and attaching the corresponding policy you created earlier.
+Repeat the same steps for creating the role of `TicketPostRole` and attaching the corresponding policy you created earlier.

 ## 2. Create the DynamoDB Global Table